realsuayip/rest-filters/docs/source/recipes/using-child-filters.rst

   ``?created.lte=2026-01-01``

 Thanks to inherited attributes, we didn't have to write much.
-But let's make these parameters a bit more readable by overriding child filters names:
+But let's make these parameters a bit more readable by overriding child filters' names:

 .. code-block:: python